Skip links and keyboard navigation

 Project scope

-The Queensland Government through Arts Queensland is leading a $8.5 million infrastructure project to modernise the Judith Wright Arts Centre (JWAC) tenancy, rehearsal and other back of house spaces.
+The Queensland Government through Arts Queensland has delivered an infrastructure project, completed in 2026, to modernise the Judith Wright Arts Centre (JWAC) tenancy, rehearsal and other back of house spaces.
 The project supports the evolving infrastructure needs and future growth of Queensland’s arts sector.

 Benefits: